-Today is National Coffee Day – give your Garden some caffeine!
-Coffee shop culture is finally a ‘thing’ in the UK with many of us enjoying delicious beverages like; extra hot macchiatos, flat whites, matcha lattes, frappes, soy cappuccinos and babycinos on a daily basis (yes, they are all real drinks!).
+Coffee shop culture is a big thing in the UK with many of us enjoying delicious beverages like; extra hot macchiatos, flat whites, matcha lattes, frappes, soy cappuccinos and babycinos on a daily basis (yes, they are all real drinks!).

 These delicious drinks do well to perk us up because they contain caffeine, which begs the question – could they do the same for your garden?First things first, in general, pouring an actual coffee over your garden is pointless and quite frankly a waste, so avoid doing that.

 The caffeine your garden will benefit from comes from coffee grounds.
 So in honour of National Coffee Day, we thought we would give you some handy tips and tricks on using caffeine in the garden:

 Composting using coffee is a really great thing, especially if you’re an eco-friendly gardener.
 Using coffee grounds as compost means you’re re-using something that would have otherwise gone to waste.

 Coffee grounds add nitrogen to your compost pile just like banana skins do, and you can simply chuck used coffee grounds all over your compost heap along with biodegradable coffee filters as well.
 If you don’t have access to coffee grounds (perhaps you only use instant) then visit your local coffee shop for used grounds.